lluuk/feedback-app/README.md

 The api application expects a MongoDB connection string.
 You can configure the connection string in an environment variable or directly in your code.

-#### Environment Variable
+#### Environment Variables

-Replace a .env.example with .env file in the apps/api directory and add your MongoDB connection string
+1. Replace an .env.example with .env file in the apps/api directory and add your MongoDB connection string.
+2. Replace an .env.example with .env file in the apps/client directory

 ### Application start